The Illusion of Thinking: Understanding the Strengths and Limitations of Reasoning Models via the Lens of Problem Complexity: Appendix

 \subsection{Implementation Details}

-\paragraph{Configurations} Our experiments primarily utilized reasoning models and their non-thinking counterparts to enable thorough analysis of the thinking process.
-We specifically selected Claude 3.7 Sonnet (thinking/non-thinking) and DeepSeek-R1/V3 due to their ability to provide access to thinking traces, a critical requirement for our analysis.
-For experiments focused solely on final accuracy metrics, we also included results from OpenAI's o3-mini models, as they lack access to thoughts.
-For Claude 3.7 Sonnet (thinking and non-thinking) models we used maximum generation budget of 64,000 tokens, accessed through the API interface.
-Temperature is set to 1.0 for all API rus (Claude-3.7-Sonnet and o3-mini runs).
-The experiments with DeepSeek-R1, DeepSeek-V3, and DeepSeek-R1-Distill-Qern-32B are conducted on local servers with maximum generation length set to 64,000 and temperature set to 1.0.
-In all experiments, we generated 25 samples per puzzle instance at each complexity level (N value) and reported performance averages across all samples.
+\paragraph{Configurations.} Our experiments primarily utilized reasoning models and their corresponding non-reasoning counterparts to enable thorough analysis of the RL-enabled long CoT (i.e., thinking process).
+We specifically selected Claude 3.7 Sonnet (thinking/non-thinking) and DeepSeek-R1/V3 due to their ability to provide access to intermediate reasoning traces (thinking tokens), a critical requirement for our analysis.
+For experiments focused solely on final accuracy metrics, we also included results from OpenAI's o3-mini models.
+For Claude 3.7 Sonnet (w. and w/o extended thinking) models we used maximum generation budget of 64,000 tokens, accessed through the API interface.
+Temperature is the default 1.0 for all API rus (Claude-3.7-Sonnet and o3-mini runs).
+The experiments with DeepSeek-R1, DeepSeek-V3, and DeepSeek-R1-Distill-Qwen-32B are conducted on local servers with maximum generation length set to 64,000 and temperature set to 1.0.
+For each puzzle instance and complexity level, the results are reported on 25 samples per model.
+We apply a filtering process to ensure all analyzed samples are following the requested response format, including move sequences and reasoning steps as specified.